ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 the underlying transport connection's congestion controller to perform poorly.
-If tunneled packets are subject to congestion control by the outer connection, they need to avoid carrying DSCP markings that are not equivalent in forwarding behaviour to prevent this situation.
+If tunneled packets are subject to congestion control by the outer connection, they need to avoid carrying DSCP markings that are not equivalent in forwarding behavior to prevent this situation.
 In this scenario, the IP proxying endpoint MUST NOT copy the DSCP field from the inner IP header to the outer IP header of the packet carrying this packet.
 Instead, an application would need to use separate connections to the proxy, one for each DSCP.
 Note